SETI/rms-cspyce/README.md

 also supports numerous enhancements, including support for Python exceptions, array inputs, and aliases.

+If you are looking for information on running or distributing this code from the github sources, look at the file `README-developers.md` in this directory.

 ## PYTHONIZATION

 This module has been designed to replicate the core features of CSPICE for